commandAGI/commandAGI/docs/installation.md

 **Solution**:

-- Ensure you've installed the correct extras: `pip install "commandlab[local]"`
+- Ensure you've installed the correct extras: `pip install "commandagi2[local]"`
 - Check if your virtual environment is activated

 #### Docker Issues